 Also, as you begin to read patterns and instructions, you’re going to come across a lot of unfamiliar words.
 Terms like basting and bias can be confusing but can be important aspects of what you’re working on.
 If you get a little lost, check out this Sewing Dictionary for some descriptions of the basic words.

-A couple more things that might help before you get started:
+A couple more things that might help before you get started with sewing for beginners:

-- How to Buy Fabric (that store can be overwhelming!)
+- Understanding Different Types of Fabric and How to Buy It (that store can be overwhelming!)

 - Sewing Pledge (things to remember as you begin this journey)